hukim1112/Inspirenet_ML_tutorial/week3.md

     - "simpler" hypothesis $\to$ less prone to overfitting
     - ![features](images/3week/regularization_idea.png)
-    - but, there are lots of features, we can't know which feature must be smaller.
+    - but, there are lots of features, we t

-  - regularized cost function
+    -

     - formula
       $$